xkillbit/domain_password_hash_analysis/README.md

-If you have a csv dump of a domain from NTDS.nit using secretsdump.py from impacket for instance.
-Simple open your csv and add the following to the first line:
+If you have a dump of a domain from NTDS.nit using secretsdump.py from impacket for instance.

+Copy and paste the output to Excel, then use Excel's Data>Text to Columns > set the delimiter to a full colon, and press enter to completion.

+Save the file as a csv.

+Open your csv and add the following to the first line:
 ```csv
 Domain,UserName,LMHash,NTHash
 ```